-- Business Administration with specialty in Digital Marketing - Business Administration with specialty in Human Resources1 - Business Administration - Education with specialty in Educational Leadership - Education with specialty with specialty in Assessment and Effectiveness - Industrial Organizational Psychology - Information Technology1 - Science in Nursing with specialty in Education - Science in Nursing with specialty in Medical-Surgical and Role in Education - Science in Nursing with specialty in Medical-Surgical and Role in Management and Executive Leadership1
+- Business Administration with specialty in Digital Marketing - Business Administration with a specialty in Healthcare Management - Business Administration with specialty in Human Resources - Business Administration - Education with specialty in Educational Leadership - Education with specialty with specialty in Assessment and Effectiveness - Industrial Organizational Psychology - Information Technology - Science in Nursing with specialty in Education - Science in Nursing with specialty in Medical-Surgical and Role in Education - Science in Nursing with specialty in Medical-Surgical and Role in Management and Executive Leadership

-- Business Administration with major in Accounting1 - Business Administration with major in Business Intelligence - Business Administration with major in Finance1 - Business Administration with major in General Business - Business Administration with major in Healthcare Management - Business Administration with major in Human Resources1 - Business Administration with major in Management - Business Administration with major in Project Management1 - Business Administration with major in Social Media Marketing1 - Criminal Justice
+- Business Administration with major in Accounting - Business Administration with major in Business Intelligence - Business Administration with major in Finance - Business Administration with major in General Business - Business Administration with major in Healthcare Management - Business Administration with major in Human Resources - Business Administration with major in Management - Business Administration with major in Project Management - Business Administration with major in Social Media Marketing - Criminal Justice

-- Criminal Justice with major in Cyber Crimes - Criminal Justice with major in Forensic Investigation - Information Technology with major in Information Assurance and Security - Network Technology and Applications Development1 - Science in Nursing - Science in Psychology1 - Sciences in Nursing (RN to BSN)
+- Criminal Justice with major in Forensic Investigation - Diagnostic Medical Sonography with a Concentration in Cardiovascular Technology - Information Technology Networks and Security - Information Technology with major in Information Assurance and Security - Science in Nursing - Science in Psychology - Sciences in Nursing (RN to BSN)

 - Applied Science in Radiologic Technology

 - Applied Sciences in Clinical Sonography

-- Business Administration in Entrepreneurship1
+- Business Administration in Entrepreneurship

 - Criminal Justice

+- Cybersecurity

 - Dental Assistant with Expanded Functions

 - Electrical Engineering Technology in Renewable Energy

-- Leadership in Public Security1
+- Leadership in Public Security

 - Medical Billing and Coding

-- Network Technology and Applications Development

 - Nursing

-- Office Systems in Medical Secretary

 - Pharmacy Technician

 Some courses for some of these programs may be offered through distance education.
-1Available on ground and online.
 Not currently offered for new students.
-This program has two available tracks, for additional information please refer to the